-Industrial hemp that is unsalable or destroyed due to a THC level exceeding 0.3 percent will be considered damaged due to an uninsured COL, regardless of the determination of what may have caused the increased THC level.
+(4) Industrial hemp that is unsalable or destroyed due to a THC level exceeding the maximum acceptable limit as stated in subparagraph 18(a) will be considered damaged due to an uninsured COL, regardless of the determination of what may have caused the increased THC level.
 The insured must notify the AIP prior to destroying the industrial hemp.
 Refer to paragraph 94.